May 5, 2026

 This section should specify seam types such as lockstitch, overlock, or flatlock, along with stitches per inch (SPI) to guide durability.
 It also covers reinforcements like bartacks or rivets at stress points, plus interlinings or padding for structure.

 Diagrams of high-stress areas, such as pocket corners or shoulder seams, help factories avoid weak construction.
-This level of detail is especially important for garments with heavy wear, like jeans or activewear.
+This level of detail is especially important for garments that experience heavy wear, such as jeans or activewear.

 Artwork and Labeling